tnabtaf/pub_spork/README.md

                         Text file containing duplicate titles that have been reviewed and are in fact not duplicate titles.
 These will not get reported as duplicates.
+  --curationpage CURATIONPAGE
+                        Where to put the HTML page to use to curate pubs.

 Report arguments:
   --reportformat REPORTFORMAT